 We are often asked which is best compliance approach?
 Particularly regards IT legal compliance.
 Also what constitutes legal compliance and non-compliance?
-King says that the governing body should provide strategic direction on compliance.
+The King Report and King Code says that the governing body should provide strategic direction on compliance.
 Few topics in IT have garnered more attention during the last few years than compliance.
 Through a combination of:

 - new laws (such as the ECT Act, Companies Act and more recently POPI),